Psychedelics in Prince Edward Island: The Laws on Shrooms, MDMA, LSD, & Others

 Research on psilocybin has increased in recent years, and numerous therapeutic benefits have been discovered on the substance.
-As a result, there is currently a strong trend towards the legalization of magic mushrooms worldwide, mainly in North America and Europe.
+As a result, there is a strong trend toward legalizing magic mushrooms worldwide, mainly in North America and Europe.

 For example, a significant benefit is that psilocybin helps relieve depression, a prevalent disorder that affects one in three people.
 Patients report feeling improvements in their mood even after the very first session.

 In addition, magic mushrooms can also help patients with post-traumatic stress disorder.
 This is because psilocybin balances amygdala activity, helping to decrease anxiety and flashbacks that paralyze trauma survivors.